 - The weight of the operator must not exceed 25 kg (55 lb). - Accessory weight should be kept as low and close to the motorcycle as possible.
-Make sure to distribute the weight as evenly as possible on both sides of the motorcycle to minimize imbalance or instability. - Shifting weights can create a sudden imbalance.
+Securely pack your heaviest items as close to the center of the vehicle as possible and make sure to distribute the weight as evenly as possible on both sides of the motorcycle to minimize imbalance or instability. - Shifting weights can create a sudden imbalance.
 Make sure that accessories are securely attached to the motorcycle before riding.
+Check accessory mounts frequently. - Properly adjust the suspension for your load, and check the condition and pressure of your tires.

-Check accessory mounts frequently. - Never attach any large or heavy items to the handlebar, front fork, or front fender.
+• Never attach any large or heavy items to the handlebar, front fork, or front fender.

-Accessories
+Genuine Yamaha Accessories